 Angioplasty is a minimally invasive surgical procedure that re-establishes blood flow through blocked or narrowed blood vessels.
-The board-certified vascular surgeons at University Vascular in Watkinsville and Gainesville, Georgia, are leaders in vascular surgery.
+The board-certified vascular surgeons at University Vascular in Watkinsville, Georgia, are leaders in vascular surgery.
 They perform angioplasty procedures using advanced tools and techniques so you get the best outcomes.
 To schedule your vascular surgery consultation, call the office nearest you or book online today.

 An angioplasty, or balloon angioplasty, is a minimally invasive surgical procedure that opens blocked or narrowed blood vessels to improve blood flow and circulation.

 University Vascular may perform the procedure instead of traditional open bypass surgery so get the care you need with less surgical risk.
 The leaders in vascular surgery may also perform stent and atherectomy procedures to re-establish blood flow.

 With stenting, they place a metal mesh at the site of your narrowed blood vessel to keep it open.
 During an atherectomy, they remove plaque from the blood vessel.